nbursa/Dynamic-Input-Activation-Network/README.md

 ## Overview

-This repository contains the code and research paper for the project "Dynamic Input Activation in Neural Networks for Enhanced Learning and Adaptability".
+This repository contains the code and documentation for the project "Dynamic Input Activation in Neural Networks for Enhanced Learning and Adaptability".
 The project introduces a novel neural network architecture with dynamic input activation and an intuition module to enhance learning and adaptability.

 ## Structure